AdobeDocs/auditor.en/help/tests/previous-rubrics/test-rubric1-0-1.md

 ## Tag presence {#tag-presence}

-This reference provides more information about the tests Auditor performs for tag presence.
+This reference provides more information about the tests Platform Auditor performs for tag presence.

-Auditor evaluates whether the tag exists, and whether it's in the right place in your page code.
+Platform Auditor evaluates whether the tag exists, and whether it's in the right place in your page code.

 <table id="table_98A2E3F7B3154EEFA76D0CAE2FE97CAB">
  <thead>